-Start your ride at Fairport Junction, Lift Bridge Lane.
-The tour is about 1 ½ miles long and will take about one hour; there are bathrooms in the main business area and at Perinton Park which is about half way on your tour.
+Start your ride at Fairport Junction, Lift Bridge Lane West.
+The tour is about one-and-a-half miles long and will take about one hour; there are bathrooms in the main business area and at Perinton Park, which is about halfway on your tour.
 Please wear your helmet while you are riding your bike.

 Look across the canal and you will see the first stop on this tour - the Dockmaster’s Office.
-To get to STOP #1 you will travel east from here to Parker Street, take a right and go over the one-way Parker Street Bridge.
-Take a right after crossing and walk your bike on the pedestrian path west
+To get to STOP #1 you will travel east from here to Parker Street, take a right, and go over the one-way Parker Street Bridge.
+Take a right, after crossing, and walk your bike on the pedestrian path west.

 STOP 1: Dockmaster’s Office, “Trolley Stop 22”

-You are looking at what was one of 97 stops, or waiting stations, along the 86 mile long Rochester, Syracuse and Eastern Electric Railway (R.S. & E), also called ‘the trolley’ that linked Fairport and Perinton to the older communities to the north-west and the east.
+You are looking at what was one of 97 stops, or waiting stations, along the 86 mile long Rochester, Syracuse and Eastern Electric Railway (R.S. & E), or trolley, that linked Fairport and Perinton to the older communities to the northwest and the east.
 Of the eleven stops in Perinton, two were also stations, one of which you will pass on the last leg of your tour.

 STOP 2: Kennelley Park

 The bridge bell atop the east span of the Main Street Lift Bridge was cast in 1886.
-In 1914 it was placed on the new lift bridge to alert residents when the bridge was about to be lifted before a ship passed under it.
+In 1914, it was placed on the new bridge to alert residents when the bridge was about to be lifted before a ship passed under it.
 From 1965 till 1995, when it was returned to its original position, it was in the possession of Alton Grove, then the area maintenance superintendent for the NYS Barge Canal System, and then Charles Kopp.
-Today an electronically operated bell sounds the warning while our legendary bell is used only for special occasions.
+Today an electronically operated bell sounds the warning, while our legendary bell is used only for special occasions.